patroni/patroni/docs/patronictl.rst

 Those configuration options can come either from environment variables or from a configuration file.
 Look for the above sections in :ref:`Environment Configuration Settings <environment>` or :ref:`YAML Configuration Settings <yaml_configuration>` to understand how you can set the options for them through environment variables or through a configuration file.

 If you opt for using environment variables, it's a straight forward approach.
-Patroni will read the environment variables and use their values.
+Patronictl will read the environment variables and use their values.

 If you opt for using a configuration file, you have different ways to inform ``patronictl`` about the file to be used.
 By default ``patronictl`` will attempt to load a configuration file named ``patronictl.yaml``, which is expected to be found under either of these paths, according to your system: